0xazanul/Firebase_Checker/README.md

 # Description:
 A powerful Python tool to analyze APK files for Firebase-related vulnerabilities, such as open Firebase databases, unauthorized Firebase signup, and Firebase Remote Config misconfigurations.
 This tool is designed for security researchers, developers, and penetration testers to identify potential security risks in Android applications that use Firebase.

-The script utilizes the AlienVault OTX API to query URLs linked to the specified domain and saves the results in a structured format for further analysis.

 # Features

 - **Extract Firebase Details:** Automatically extracts Firebase App ID, Firebase URL, and Google API Key from APK files.